 - Sony Pictures Classics

-Each film was researched and reviewed for inclusion of LGBTQ characters.
+Each film was researched and reviewed for inclusion of lesbian, gay, bisexual, transgender, and queer (LGBTQ) characters.
 The total number of LGBTQ characters was recorded for each film, as well as each character’s race/ethnicity, sexual orientation, and gender identity.